-- A) During initial tuning. - 1) The most common reason for Swing thru trip during initial tuning: Unit is missed tuned - a) The load frequency is above the operating point of the unit (above 440 kHz) - b) The load frequency is low, and there is not enough current for the voltage to swing thru. - c) The start frequency is adjusted below the operating frequency. - d) The tap selection is to far back. - e) The selection for the configuration of the cap rail is wrong.
-Ex. (the cap volt feed back is set up for a parallel cap rail but the cap rail is series/parallel. - B) Unit was running and got swing thru trip - 1) A short to the coil - 2) Shorted cap - 3) 12V is absent from one or more of the switching power supplies - a) Check LED indicator - 4) An Inverter is not running - a) Try running the unit and deselecting the swing thru pulse one inverter at a time.
+- A) The most common reason for Swing thru trip: Unit is missed tuned, a short to the coil, an inverter is not running, Bad breaker. - 1) Unit is missed tuned - a) The load frequency is above the operating point of the unit (above 440 kHz) - b) The load frequency is low, and there is not enough current for the voltage to swing thru. - c) The start frequency is adjusted below the operating frequency. - d) The tap selection is to far back. - e) The tap selection is to far forward - f) The selection for the configuration of the cap rail is wrong.
+Ex. (the unit is set up for a parallel cap rail but the controls are set to series/parallel) - g) Plus 15V is missing.

+If the plus 15V is missing the frequency on the display will read zero.

-- C) Unit was recently worked on. - 1) Large circuit breaker is not up. - 2) Connector CN5 is not plugged into the Control Board. - 3) 25-pin cable (CN6) on Control board is not plugged in. - 4) 25-pin cable to buffer board is not plugged in (CN401). - 5) An inverter module is not plugged all the way into buffer board. - 6) An input to the swing thru board is unplugged. - 7) If an inverter module has been worked on and the leads of the twisted pairs to the gate drivers have been reversed - 8) If a module has been replaced, and the transformer leads are backwards - 9) If a module has been replaced, and the gate signal leads are switched (top / bottom plugs on the buffer board reversed) - 10) Input voltage has an imbalance. - a) Check that all three phases of the AC input are present and equal at the input and the output of the breaker. - D) Inverter had crowd bared (if an inverter has shorted to ground it can damage the control board) - 1) Control board ON/OFF pluses missing.
+- 2) A short to the coil - a) If you get a swing thru trip and you are able to restart the unit and run another part (then the swing thru trip was caused by a short to the coil) - 3) An Inverter is not running - A) One or both of the inverters is not running - 1) Large circuit breaker is not up. - 2) Connector CN5 is not plugged into the Control Board. - 3) 25-pin cable (CN6) on Control board is not plugged in. - 4) 25-pin cable to buffer board is not plugged in (CN401). - 5) An inverter module is not plugged all the way into buffer board. - 6) An input to the swing thru board is unplugged. - 7) 12V is absent from one or more of the power supplies to the gate drivers.
+There are LED indicators at the inverter connectors to the buffer board.

+- 8) If an inverter module has been worked on and the leads of the twisted pairs to the gate drivers have been reversed - 9) If a module has been replaced, and the transformer leads are backwards - 10) If a module has been replaced, and the gate signal leads are switched

+(top / bottom plugs on the buffer board reversed)

+- 12) Control board ON/OFF pluses missing.
 Running control logic with no power to inverter module enables you to check that all the signals that are needed to run the inverters are present.
-This can be done by placing a jumper on pins 3&4 on JP3 and removing the cable from CN6. - a) Control ON/Off pulses can be checked on TP21, 22, 23 & 24 on the control board using an oscilloscope.
-If all are present then the control board is O.K.
+This can be done by placing a jumper on pins 3&4 on JP3.
+This enables one to check gate driver operation without risking a blown FET. - a) Control ON/Off pulses can be checked on TP21, 22, 23 & 24 on the control board using an oscilloscope.

+There are redundant OFF pluses to insure that one FET is OFF before the other FET is turned ON.
+CH1 Bottom OFF, CH2 Bottom ON, CH3 Top OFF, CH4 Top ON

-- 2) Buffer board pluses missing. - a) The pulses on the buffer board can also be checked by running only control logic. you will need to connect CN6 and Jumper 1&2 on JP3 - 1) Use scope probe and insert into one of the four cores that go from the buffer board to the gate drivers for each inverter.
+- 13) Buffer board pluses missing. - a) The pulses on the buffer board can also be checked by running only control logic. - 1) Use scope probe and insert into one of the four cores that go from the buffer board to the gate drivers for each inverter.
 Connect ground of scope to positive end of probe.
 You will be measuring current pulses induced into scope probe. - 2) If pulse is present move to the next. - 3) If any of the pluses are missing the buffer board is bad.